smenjas/history-notes/README.md

 # History Notes on Science & Technology

-This is a chronology of humanity spanning the Big Bang to the present, or ["Big History"](https://en.wikipedia.org/wiki/Big_History).
+This is a chronology of humanity spanning the Big Bang to the present, or [big history](https://en.wikipedia.org/wiki/Big_History).
 I've shown each known branch along the path of [human evolution](https://en.wikipedia.org/wiki/Human_evolution).
 The branch leading to humans is on the left.